• Home

 Remove your peaches from the oven.

-Spoon your topping mixture evenly over top of the peaches and gently spread it out.
+Spoon your topping mixture evenly over top of the peach mixture and gently spread it out.

 Peach filling topped with unbaked dough spread across the top